 RACI Matrix for Determining Responsibilities

-The RACI matrix is used to clearly define project tasks and assign responsibilities.
+The RACI matrix is used to define project tasks and assign responsibilities.
 It ensures that each task has a person who is “Responsible,” a person who is both “Responsible and Accountable,” a person who is “Consulted,” and a person who is “Informed.”

 The “Responsible” person completes the task, the “Accountable” person oversees it, the “Consulted” person provides input, and the “Informed” person stays updated.